John Steinbeck: Death

+Legacy

 Many of Steinbeck's works are required reading in American high schools.
 In England, Of Mice and Men was one of the key texts used by the examining body AQA for its English Literature GCSE until its removal from the reformed specification that was first examined in June 2018.
 Following concerns about racist language used in the book, it was also removed from the English Literature GCSE syllabus in Wales, along with To Kill A Mockingbird, by WJEC.
 It continues to be studied in Northern Ireland, although calls have also been made for its removal there.
 A study by the Center for the Learning and Teaching of Literature in the United States found that Of Mice and Men was one of the ten most frequently read books in public high schools.

 Steinbeck's works have also been banned.
 The Grapes of Wrath was banned in August 1939 by the Kern County Board of Supervisors from the county's publicly funded schools and libraries.
 It was burned in Salinas on two occasions.
 In 2003, a school board in Mississippi banned it on the grounds of profanity.
 According to the American Library Association, Steinbeck was one of the ten most frequently banned authors from 1990 to 2004, with Of Mice and Men ranking sixth out of 100 such books in the United States.